Generalized recursive atom ordering and equivalence to CL-shellability: Background

 We next review the notions of CC-shellability and EC-shellability from \cite{kozlov}, doing so using the language of topological ascents and descents (defined next) that was introduced in \cite{hersh}.
 Let $\lambda$ be an edge labeling on the cover relations of a poset $P$ by elements of some poset $Q$.
-A \textbf{topological ascent} occurs in $P$ at such $u\lessdot v\lessdot w$ whenever the ordered pair of labels $(\lambda (u, v)$, $\lambda (v, w))$ is lexicographically earlier than all other ordered sequences of labels on all other saturated chains from $u$ to $w$.
+A \textbf{topological ascent} occurs in $P$ at $u\lessdot v\lessdot w$ whenever the ordered pair of labels $(\lambda (u, v)$, $\lambda (v, w))$ is lexicographically earlier than all other ordered sequences of labels on all other saturated chains from $u$ to $w$.
 If $(\lambda(u, v), \lambda(v, w))$ is not a topological ascent, then it is a \textbf{topological descent}.

 For $\lambda $ a chain-edge labeling, we define topological ascents and descents in the same way, but now with respect to a choice of root.
 That is, we have a \textbf{topological ascent} at $u\lessdot v\lessdot w$ with respect to root $r$ if the ordered pair $(\lambda (u,v), \lambda (v,w))$ is lexicographically smaller than all other label sequences on saturated chains from $u$ to $w$ with this same root $r$.
-We have a \textbf{topological descent} at $u\lessdot v\lessdot w$ otherwise.
+We have a \textbf{topological descent} at $u\lessdot v\lessdot w$ with respect to root $r$ otherwise.

 If $c$ is a saturated chain from an element $u$ to an element $v$ consisting entirely of topological ascents (in either an edge labeling or a chain-edge labeling), then we say that $c$ is a \textbf{topologically ascending} chain from $u$ to $v$.
 If $c$ is a saturated chain from $u$ to $v$ consisting entirely of topological descents, then it is said to be \textbf{topologically descending}.